 The Big Picture.
 It’s important.
-Before we go off into all kinds of directions, it’s good to get a sense of where we want to end up.
-The guides below are just that: helpful signposts from those who’ve had success educating their kids at home.
+Before we go off into all directions, it’s good to get a sense of where we want to end up.
+The resources below are just that: helpful guides from those who’ve had success educating their children at home.
 That said, every family is different: many parents today adopt a few ideas from a variety of approaches.
-Which makes sense, given the complexity of our society and culture today.
 All of the following guides can be taken as a whole or in part, according to the needs and goals of your family.
 Happy planning!

 The Classical Approach.
-Today most of the homeschoolers I know value an approach that incorporates the time-tested principles of learning developed in our long tradition of education, from the Greeks onwards.
-The following are good places to start reading about how this can look, day-to-day:
+Today most of the homeschoolers we know value an approach that incorporates the time-tested principles of learning developed in our long tradition of education, from the Greeks onwards.

 Charlotte Mason was an educator in the 19th century who modernized the classical approach, and is beloved by homeschoolers for her principles, which attend to the ethical and personal dimension of education, as well as the academics.
-Charlotte Mason’s methods are very popular on the island and lower mainland, and worth exploring either as a foundation from which to draw principles of learning, or to adopt as a whole.
+Charlotte Mason’s methods are very popular today, and worth exploring either as a foundation from which to draw principles of learning, or to adopt as a whole.
 Here are some starting points:

 - Simply Charlotte Mason has a free ebook introducing the principles of Charlotte Mason.
 A useful, readable introduction.

 - The Charlotte Mason Companion, written by Karen Andreola, is a collection of reflections on how to implement the Charlotte Mason approach in our own time and place––a useful aid, given that Charlotte Mason’s ideas were originally developed in the 19th century.